Tutorial: Get started with Razor Pages in ASP.NET Core

 At the end of this tutorial you'll have a working Razor Pages web app that you'll build on in later tutorials.

 Create a Razor Pages web app

 From the Visual Studio File menu, select New > Project.

 Create a new ASP.NET Core Web Application.
 Name the project RazorPagesMovie.
-It's important to name the project RazorPagesMovie so the namespaces will match when you copy/paste code.
+It's important to name the project RazorPagesMovie so the namespaces will match when you copy and paste code.

-- Visual Studio starts IIS Express and runs your app.
+Visual Studio starts IIS Express and runs the app.
 The address bar shows

 localhost:port#and not something like

 example.com.
 That's because